Teichlab/snp2cell/README.md

 ## Citation

-`iss_patcher` is part of the forthcoming manuscript *"A multiomic atlas of human early skeletal development"* by To, Fei, Pett et al. Stay tuned for details!
+`snp2cell` is part of the forthcoming manuscript *"A multiomic atlas of human early skeletal development"* by To, Fei, Pett et al. Stay tuned for details!